student@ubuntu:~$

 }

 The comparator casts the void* pointers to Student*, then compares the gpa fields.
-Do not subtract doubles — floating-point subtraction truncates to int and produces wrong results for small differences.
-Use the explicit if/else pattern instead.
+Do not write return (int)(s1->gpa - s2->gpa);: subtracting two doubles yields a double, and truncating that to int collapses any GPA difference smaller than 1.0 to zero.
+The sort then reports false ties and the order is wrong.
+Use the explicit if/else pattern above.

 Student roster[] = {{"Alice", 3.7}, {"Bob", 2.9}, {"Carol", 3.4}};